RastkoCBS/dazhbog/README.md

 ### Longing an Asset (Win Scenario):

 - User deposits funds (e.g., DOT) as collateral into the Dazhbog contract.
-- User specifies the desired leverage (e.g., 5x) and the amount of perpetual contract to long (e.g., 100 DAI).
+- User specifies the desired leverage (e.g., 5x) and the amount of perpetual contract to long (e.g., 100 USDC).
 - Dazhbog automatically calculates the required margin based on the - leverage and contract size.
 - User approves the margin transfer from their wallet to the contract.
-- The contract creates a long position for the user, representing a leveraged bet on the price of DAI increasing.
+- The contract creates a long position for the user, representing a leveraged bet on the price of USDC increasing.
-- As the price of DAI goes up, the value of the user's position increases.
+- As the price of USDC goes up, the value of the user's position increases.
 - User decides to close the position at a profit.
 - Dazhbog calculates the profit based on the entry and exit price, considering leverage.
 - User withdraws the initial collateral deposit and the earned profit from the contract.